School district faces two $100M suits after Oxford shootings

 Ten students and a teacher were shot at the school in Oxford Township, roughly 30 miles (50 kilometers) north of Detroit.

 Ethan Crumbley, a 15-year-old sophomore at the school, was arrested at the school and has been charged as an adult with murder, terrorism and other crimes.
-His parents, James and Jennifer Crumbley, later were arrested and charged with involuntary manslaughter.
+His parents, James and Jennifer Crumbley, later were charged with involuntary manslaughter and arrested.

 Personal-injury lawyers have expressed doubt that the school district could be successfully sued for letting Crumbley stay in school.
 That’s because Michigan law sets a high bar to wring liability out of public schools and other arms of government.